RONDANE BACKCOUNTRY SKI EXPEDITION

 The guided program is offered on selected dates only for a minimum of 4 and maximum of 6 participants.

-This program can be offered self-guided on request from February to April for a minimum of 2 persons.
+This program can be offered self-guided on request from the end of February to the beginning of April for a minimum of 2 persons.

 This expedition requires previous knowledge of backcountry skiing, a good physical condition and adventurous mindset.